 - Finish with a silvery highlight dusted over the cheeks, down the nose, and onto the brow bone

-- Slick on a pink or nude gloss, done!
+- Slick on a nude gloss, done!

 The look: Bushy brows, smoky kohl, warm color all the way to the brow